Need to talk? Call 1800 882 436.

 Vision and mission

-• helping everyone in the community to understand asthma so they can help if they are in an emergency situation
+They want everyone in the community to understand asthma, so they know how to help in an emergency.

-• challenging the way we do things now, to keep improving asthma prevention and treatment outcomes for people with asthma
+They also want to challenge the way things are currently done, to keep improving asthma prevention and treatment outcomes for people with asthma.

 How Asthma Australia can help

-Asthma Australia advocates for people with asthma and the people who care for them.
-The organisation supports research into the causes, prevention and treatments for asthma, and provides, education and training, including first aid, in how to respond if someone close to you experiences asthma symptoms.
+Asthma Australia advocates for people with asthma and the people who care for them, and supports research into the causes, prevention, treatments and a potential CURE for asthma.

 Information line